CloudSecurityAlliance/gsd-database/CONTRIBUTOR.md

 ## Use a Consistent Data Schema

 Currently the GSD namespace does not have an official data schema, but we do generally use the OSV format.
 Feel free to use the OSV format, CVE format, or whichever format you prefer, and please add a "data_type" tag if the data doesn't have one to make parsing easier.

+## We also communicate in other ways - Get In Touch

+All the GSD Quick Links are available at : https://csaurl.org/gsd-quick-links

 ## License
 By contributing, you agree that your contributions will be licensed under the Creative Commons Zero v1.0 Universal License.